himurry/himurry/README.md

 ## Hi there!!!
 I am Alfonso and this is my "ReadMe" ✌🏻

 I am a datanerd who loves share knowledge </p>
-I am looking for new technologies and techniques to optimize and improve Supply Chain using Artificial Intelligence</p>
+I am looking for new technologies and techniques to optimize and improve Supply Chain using Artificial Intelligence

 ### Projects, lenguages, my work ?